alwnraj/alwnraj/README.md

 # 👋 Hey there, I'm Alwin Rajkumar!

-Welcome to my corner of GitHub!
-I'm passionate about coding and continuously expanding my knowledge in the world of software development.

 ## 📬 Get in Touch
 Feel free to reach out to me at:
 📧 **alwin.rajkumar@louisville.edu**